PyCharm assumes that all development, debugging, and testing is done on your computer and then the code is deployed to a

 A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

 In the remote server configuration, a server runs on another computer (a remote host).
 To access files on the server, use FTP/SFTP/FTPS protocols.

 - The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root.

 A local file/folder is any file or folder under the project root.

 A remote file/folder is any file or folder on the server.

 Upload is copying data from the project TO the server, either local or remote.

 Download is copying data FROM the server to the project.

 After you have configured synchronization with a server, you can upload, download, and manage files on it directly from PyCharm.
 Moreover, you can suppress uploading or downloading specific files or entire folders.
 Finally, you can optimize you workflow by configuring content roots so specific folders are not involved in indexing, which significantly saves project indexing time.

 Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
-For details, see Managing plugins.
+For details, see Manage plugins.